This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 - How to Get Around in Zion National Park

-If you are visiting Zion National Park between the months of March through November, then you will have to use the shuttle.
+If you are visiting Zion National Park between March and November, then you will have to use the shuttle.
 No private vehicles are allowed inside the park.

 The cost of the shuttle is included in your recreational use pass.
 You can hop on and hop off at any of the shuttle stops.